GeorgiKeranov/jobs-openings-analyzer/README.md

 ## Functionalities
 - You can search with your own search keywords
-- You can search by worldwide on-site or remote jobs in these job boards - LinkedIn, Indeed
+- You can search by all worldwide or remote jobs in these job boards - LinkedIn, Indeed

 ## Installation
 1. You will need to have [Python](https://www.python.org/downloads/) and [pip](https://pip.pypa.io/en/stable/installation/) installed